-Interestingly, peak gluteus medius activity was not included in the final predictive models for either increased hip internal rotation excursion or knee valgus excursion.
-Powers [43] has advocated the importance of gluteus maximus function due to its ability to resist hip flexion, hip adduction, and hip internal rotation.
-These muscle actions may explain why the final predictive model included gluteus maximus, and not gluteus medius, activity as a predictor of knee valgus.
+Findings from both studies [54, 57] highlighted the stabilizing effect of the gluteus maximus on knee control.
+Powers [35] has advocated the importance of gluteus maximus function due to its ability to resist hip flexion, hip adduction, and hip internal rotation.
+These muscle actions may explain the importance of gluteus maximus, and not gluteus medius, activity on knee valgus during a single-leg squat.